Skip to main content

 Parker Hall

 Built in 1962, Parker Hall was named after the Comanche Nation leader Quanah Parker.
-In 1968, residents were allowed to submit names and vote on who the hall should be named for.
+In 1968, residents were allowed to submit names and vote for whom the hall should be named.
 When the election results were tallied, Quanah Parker won by a landslide.
 A few weeks later the Regents sent a large portrait of Quanah Parker, and it was hung in the lobby.
 Read more about the naming of the hall at The Story of Quanah Parker.

 Patchin Hall